jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

-This readme was last updated by Lisa McAulay on 2021-11-02.
+This readme was last updated by Lisa McAulay on 2021-11-12.

 The LA Times Collection is being migrated by Lisa McAulay with assistance from Geno Sanchez.
 The first major ingest of this collection was performed between December 2019 and April 2020.
 In February 2021, we began the process of re-ingesting the collection into Californica-Stage and Ursus-Stage to correct the collection name and to correct erroneous values in the date.normalized field.
 We later discovered 3 additional corrections to make: repository name, license, and festerizing.
 As of May 2021, that process is still ongoing.
+In late May 2021, for some reason Lisa stopped working on LA Times re-ingest.
+She picked up re-ingest again in October 2021.
 After the re-ingest is completed, we need to ingest new metadata for the materials described under "OpenUCLA"

-After many months away from the LA Times migration work, Lisa is re-orienting herself to where she left off in May 2021 and trying to finish up all the remaining work.
+October 2021 Update - After many months away from the LA Times migration work, Lisa is re-orienting herself to where she left off in May 2021 and trying to finish up all the remaining work.

 Current status -- working on understanding difficulties with festerize workflow.
 Several relevant factors and no diagnosed problem yet.
 Factors are: Lisa had to update her festerize and that required some cleanup of old Python and Festerize files (did this cleanup synchronously with Mark); Library computing infrastructure had a massive outage on 10/21/21.
 UPDATE - it appears the CSVs with ~3000 rows are too large for current festerize workflow (but the underlying problem we think is a timeout for the ingest fester service).
 We tried with 100 rows and it worked; so maybe try with 500 rows, and if that works, try splitting the csvs into smaller portions.